lobehub/lobe-chat/README.md

 Moreover, these plugins are not limited to news aggregation but can also extend to other practical functions, such as quick document retrieval, e-commerce platform data access, and various third-party services.

+> \[!TIP]
+>
-To aid developers in joining this ecosystem, we provide comprehensive development resources in the [🧩 Plugin System](#-plugins) section.
+> To aid developers in joining this ecosystem, we provide comprehensive development resources in the [🧩 Plugin System](#-plugins) section.
-This includes detailed component development documentation, a fully-featured software development kit (SDK), and template files—all designed to simplify the development process and lower the barrier to entry for developers.
+> This includes detailed component development documentation,
+> a fully-featured software development kit (SDK), and template files—all designed to simplify the development process and lower the barrier to entry for developers.

+> \[!IMPORTANT]
+>
-We welcome developers to use these resources to unleash their creativity and write feature-rich, user-friendly plugins.
+> We welcome developers to use these resources to unleash their creativity and write feature-rich, user-friendly plugins.
-With collective efforts, we can continuously expand the boundaries of chat applications and explore a more intelligent and efficient creativity platform.
+> With collective efforts, we can continuously expand the boundaries of chat applications and explore a more intelligent and efficient creativity platform.

 <https://github.com/lobehub/lobe-chat/assets/28616219/f29475a3-f346-4196-a435-41a6373ab9e2>